SpringBootLessons/Lesson15_2/README.md

 4. Run your application and open a browser go to http://localhost:8080/.

 ## What's Going On

+All you need to do is upload the image to the Cloudianry server, and apply as many styles as you would like to to transform the image.

 In this example, we're adding transformation to the uploaded images.
-All you need to do is upload the image to the Cloudianry server, and apply as many styles as you would like to to transform the image.

 ## The Cloudinary Configuration Class

 ### public String createUrl()
 This creates a Cloudinary URL 'preset' trasnformations.
-In this case, the width, height, radius, and border can automatically be applied each time this method is called, and a URL to the transformed image will be returned.
+In this case, the width, height, radius, and border can automatically be applied each time this method is called,and a URL to the transformed image will be returned.